-If you find these discussion questions useful for your TEFL class, then why not pick up our book 50 Conversation Classes which features 50 topic-based sets of questions and activities.
-The questions are grouped by theme and are in a handy copy and cut-out format.
+If you find these discussion questions valuable for your TEFL class, consider purchasing our book, “50 Conversation Classes,” which features 50 topic-based sets of questions and activities.
+The questions are grouped by theme and are in a convenient copy-and-cut-out format for easy preparation.